-If an IU student has no attendance/participation for ten (10) days, then he/she will receive an Attendance Warning Letter.
+If an IU student has no attendance/participation for ten (10) days, then he/ she will receive an Attendance Warning Letter.

-Level of attendance Action Fails to participate 5 consecutive days Warning Notice sent Fails to participate for 10 consecutive days More than 14 consecutive days absent Termination
+Level of attendance Action Fails to participate 5 consecutive days Warning Notice sent Fails to participate for 10 consecutive days Placed on Attendance Warning, Meet with Dean More than 14 consecutive days absent Termination

-\IU defines a week as 7 days starting Monday and ending the following Sunday.
+IU defines a week as 7 days starting Monday and ending the following Sunday.